Davidxswang/ReinforcementLearning/README.md

 1. Q\[next_state]\[next_action] instead of max(Q\[next_state])
 2. action = next_action which is why it's called on-policy algorithm.

+## (Contextual) Multi-Armed Bandit

+In this model, we can take several actions, and every action corresponds to certain reward, we need to decide which action to take based on the policy.
+Usually it does not involve context (state) information.
+If we consider context (state) in Multi-Armed Bandit problem, every Multi-Armed Bandit machine has its own payout probabilities and reward, which is the "context" or "state" when talking in multi-machine context.

+The biggest difference from MDP is that in Multi-Armed Bandit problem, the action does not depend on the previous state, and that in Contextual (multi-machine) Multi-Armed Bandit problem, the action does not depend on the previous state either.

+To develop a reinforcement learning algorithm for Multi-Armed Bandit problem, we can use a policy function to obtain the action based on Q or action appearing count.

+### Epsilon Greedy Policy

+It will choose the action based on the probability:

+- best_action: $1 - \epsilon + \frac{\epsilon}{N_{action}}$
+- other_action: $\frac{\epsilon}{N_{action}}$

+### Softmax Exploration Policy

+It will not choose the non-best actions based on a fixed equal probabilities, instead, it will choose the action based on the softmax of the Q function.

+$prob = softmax(Q)$

+### Upper Confidence Bound

+As the training proceeds, the interval that the action value falls into becomes narrower.
+We can use the upper bound of this interval to generate the action.
+The algorithm is greedy.

+$action = \argmax(Q + \sqrt{2*\log(episode)/action\_count})$

+where action_count is the list recording how many times each action appears till this episode.

+This algorithm is different from Epsilon Greedy and Softmax Exploration in that it will change probabilities distribution over time.

+### Thompson Sampling Policy

+This algorithm will use [Beta Distribution](https://en.wikipedia.org/wiki/Beta_distribution) to generate the action.

+$action = \argmax{\Beta(\alpha, \beta)}$

+where $\alpha$ is how many times the reward appears for each action, and $\beta$ is how many times the reward does not appear for each action.

+### Contextual Multi-Armed Bandit Problem

+The difference between Contextual and Non-Contextual Multi-Armed Bandit problems is that we need to maintain the Q for each state (or machine, in the context of Multi-Armed Bandit machines).

 ## Reference

 Book: *PyTorch 1.x Reinforcement Learning*